Mischievous707/ICRA2025-SUP/README.md

 | Mean        | 47.9  | 0.1823 | 40.19 | 0.6365 | 34.09                 | 0.6265 |

 </div>
+We compared our navigation results with the state-of-the-art IEVE method on our evaluation dataset.

+While IEVE relies on a training process to optimize model parameters, our method uses a training-free approach, aiming to evaluate its generalization ability by directly applying the model to new environments, offering a more flexible solution for real-world applications, also demonstrating competitive performance.

+To verify the practical impact of the Conway layer in the navigation task, we performed Visual Target Navigation using only the object layer, resulting in a 6.1% drop in performance, highlighting the critical role of the Conway layer in the task.

 ### 3. Retrieval Strategy Evaluation